 Crispy bread replaces the classic tortilla chips and savory meat sauce tops things off.
 This hearty appetizer easily doubles as a main dish.
-Add a salad and you have dinner.—Sonya Labbe, Los Angeles, California
+Add a salad and you have dinner. —Sonya Labbe, West Hollywood, California

 - 1 pound ground beef